-- long-term planning and identification of conference destinations - overall continuity, innovation and relevance in conference themes
+- long-term planning and identification of conference destinations - initial vetting of newly submitted proposals - overall continuity, innovation and relevance in conference themes

 Separate Conference Task Forces (generic name) are formed to administer the program and infrastructure of each annual conference event.
 Thus, if the Conferences Committee identifies hosts for the next 5 years of conference destinations then there will be 5 task forces - one for each event, to focus on local sponsorship, administrative needs, program, logistics, and continuing viability of the selected site.